US Fed to hold fire amid rising market sensitivity

-Markets do not expect the US Federal Reserve to raise interest rates this week, as policymakers take time to assess how much pressure is building in the world's largest economy.
+WASHINGTON - Markets do not expect the US Federal Reserve to raise interest rates this week, as policymakers take time to assess how much pressure is building in world's largest economy.

 The central bank's Federal Open Market Committee, which is due to begin a two-day meeting on Tuesday, has signaled it will key lending rate at least twice more this year after kicking it up a notch last month.